Dividend Yield Calculator

 Most shareholders do not reinvest the dividend into stocks and instead choose to spend it or invest in low return investments like bonds.
 This is as good as losing money because you are taking money away from a high return asset to invest in a low return asset.
 Dividends however have their advantages which we shall look into below.

-As per this paper dividends contributed to about 41% of the returns of S&P 500 from 1930-2020.
+As per this paper, dividends contributed to about 41% of the returns of the S&P 500 from 1930-2020.
 This is significant in that half of an investor’s returns are from dividends.
 However, as we have discussed, dividends are not guaranteed and investors need to evaluate the companies under consideration carefully to ensure regular dividends.
-One of the way to do so is to take a look at the longer dividend history of the company.
-Dividend yields are often sector specific i.e. some sectors will on average have higher yields and some lower.
+One of the ways to do so is to take a look at the longer dividend history of the company.
+Dividend yields are often sector-specific i.e. some sectors will on average have higher yields and some lower.

 Large stable non-cyclical companies tend to have a high dividend yield and give dividends on a regular basis.
 Utilities by their nature of predictable cash flows also tend to have a high dividend yield as well as provide regularity in dividend payments.
 To be safe, investors must look back at least 10-15 years of dividend history to see if the company has paid a regular dividend.